biotorrents/documentation/docs/install.md

 [`$ENV = ENV::go()`](https://github.com/biotorrents/gazelle/blob/development/classes/env.class.php).

 There are some other values to set up.
-Please pay attention to these values that Gazelle needs for proper function:
+Please pay attention to these values for proper functionality:

 - `SITE_DOMAIN` and `IMAGE_DOMAIN`
 - `WEB_ROOT` and `SERVER_ROOT`